suhailc/ubuntu-nginx-php/README.md

     prod=1

 ####pre.d scripts
 The script will then itterate through scripts/pre.d/XXXX and run each script in order.
-These are simply bash scripts to perform initial tasks such as install dependancies.
+These are simply bash scripts to perform initial tasks such as install dependencies.
 An example script is provided.
 Scripts are run in order so 00-.... will be run before 01-....

 ####exploding files
 This part of the script takes the contents of files/.... and copies them to / This allows you to include files such as a custom motd or something more useful like a sites-enabled config for nginx or apache.
 To set the script to not copy files to the root directory change the following value to 0 in this case the files will be copied to /tmp/c4-bootstrap.